openmainframeproject/tac/proposed_projects/VMLINK.md

 second nature for the Linux guys.
 The combination was always a mental stretch.
 Eventually we coaxed the automounter into doing it all for us.

-Most Linux distros include `/etc/auto.net` which serves as an example.
+Most Linux distributions include `/etc/auto.net` which serves as an example.
 (Usually also `/etc/auto.smb` if you like.)
-For this project, create `/etc/auto.vmlink` to handle linking, varying online, and mounting of disks owned by other virtual machines (assuming your v-machine has the rights to read it, which is a whole other story).
+For this project, create `/etc/auto.vmlink` to handle linking, varying online, and mounting of disks owned by other virtual machines (assuming your v-machine has the rights to read the disk(s), which is a whole other story).

 Partitioning is another matter.
 If a disk has one (or zero) partitions, the script could just figure things out.
 If the disk has multiple